Credit Card Debt and Divorce

 If you divorce, you may want to close joint accounts or accounts in which your former spouse was an authorized user or ask the creditor to convert these accounts to individual accounts.

 By law, a creditor cannot close a joint account because of a marital status change but can do so at either spouse’s request.
 A creditor, however, does not have to change joint accounts to individual accounts.
 The creditor can require you to reapply for credit on an individual basis and then, based on your new application, extend or deny you credit.

 What Is the Status of New Jersey Law concerning Equitable Distribution Related to Credit Card Debt?

 There is a presumption that there is a 50-50 split of any marital debt in New Jersey.
 Any marital debt is divided as part of any property settlement agreement.
-Equitable distribution requires a consideration of marital debts as well as marital assets.
-Generally speaking, the court must take into account the liabilities and the assets of the parties in dividing marital assets.
-There are many cases in which there are no marital assets but only marital debts, which must nevertheless be allocated for equitable distribution purposes.
+Equitable distribution requires consideration of marital debts as well as marital assets.
+Generally speaking, the court must consider the liabilities and the assets of the parties in dividing marital assets.
+There are many cases where there are no marital assets but only marital debts, which must nevertheless be allocated for equitable distribution purposes.

 How Should I Handle Joint Credit Card Debt During Legal Separation?